tokyojack/GitHub-Commit-Graph/README.md

 ##

 Now you've just install the program!
-A ton of people are gonna be jealous of your super fancy graphs now!  ```◕3◕```!
+A ton of people are gonna be jealous of your super fancy graphs now ```◕3◕```!